PepsiCo beats expectations, stands by portfolio

 An update on that review isn’t expected until early next year.

-For the quarter ended June 15, PepsiCo said it earned $2.01 billion, or $1.28 per share.
+The company said it earned $2.01 billion, or $1.28 per share, for the period ended June 15.
 That’s up from $1.49 billion, or 94 cents per share, in the year-ago period when its results were hit by one-time charges as a result of a deal to expand distribution in China.

 Not including one-time items, it earned $1.31 per share, above the $1.19 analysts expected.